nt74/mcr-srt-streamer/README.md

 `mcr-srt-streamer` is a tool for testing SRT (Secure Reliable Transport) listeners and callers, optimized for professional broadcast workflows (e.g., DVB transport streams).
 Built with Python, Flask, GStreamer, and Bootstrap 5 (with SVT color theme), it provides a web interface to manage and monitor multiple SRT streams originating from local Transport Stream (`.ts`) files or UDP multicast inputs.

 The core functionality uses GStreamer pipelines (e.g., `filesrc ! tsparse ! srtsink` or `udpsrc ! tsparse ! srtsink`) configured for stable TS-over-SRT streaming.
-It includes network testing tools (`ping`, `iperf3`) to provide SRT configuration recommendations (Latency, Overhead) based on the Haivision SRT Deployment Guide.
+It includes network testing tools (`ping`, optional `iperf3`) to provide SRT configuration recommendations (Latency, Overhead) based on the Haivision SRT Deployment Guide.
 The web interface uses Bootstrap 5 (local assets), jQuery (local), and Chart.js (local) for a responsive experience suitable for standalone/firewalled environments.

 ## Features